forhadmethun/java-cheat-sheet/README.md

 - process data declaratively and leverage multicore architecture without the need to write any specific code for it.
 - stream represents a sequence of objects from a source, which supports aggregate operations.  characteristics -
   - sequence of elements
-    - sequence of elements  of specific type in a sequencial manner. stream gets/computes elements on demand. never stores the elements
+    - sequence of elements  of specific type in a sequential manner. stream gets/computes elements on demand. never stores the elements
   - source
     - stream takes Collections, Arrays or I/O resources as input source
   - aggregate operations